 She was highlighting that the Levelling Up and Regeneration Bill would allow the Secretary of State to set Development Management policies at a national level.
 These would override local plans, she told the House of Commons, and worsen backbench concerns about a lack of control at council level.
 Read more....

 Villiers praises Cypriot Wine Festival and Business Expo

 Long-time supporter of Cyprus, Theresa Villiers has praised the Cypriot Wine Festival & Business Expo after visiting the show on its return from a two year Covid absence.
 “This is a brilliant event for the Cypriot community in London,” Theresa said during her visit.
 Read more....

 How to contact Theresa

-To ensure social distancing rules can be observed, THIS WILL NOT BE A DROP-IN SURGERY.
-Anyone wishing to see Theresa or her staff will need to make an appointment in advance.
+Theresa’s next diarised surgery takes place from 1015 to 1200 on Saturday 2nd July at her constituency office at 163 High Street.
+Constituents wishing to see Theresa or her staff will need to make an appointment in advance.
 You will NOT be seen if you turn up without a pre-booked appointment.
-Bookings can be made using the contact details set out above.
+Bookings for face-to-face meetings or Zoom calls can be made using the contact details set out in the preceding paragraph.